ZZ-Cat/CRSFforArduino/README.md

 As a workaround, CRSF for Arduino automatically selects the closest available pins that has a suitable UART port.
 You _must_ refer to your development board's documentation to determine where your default Tx & Rx pins are.
 These are the pins that CRSF for Arduino will use.

+**Regarding logic levels:**
+The Rx and Tx lines on your receiver is 3.3 volts. _NOT_ 5 volts.
+If your development board outputs a logic level of 5 volts on its serial pins, you _must_ use a level shifter.
+Otherwise you will kill the Rx and Tx pins on your receiver.

 ## Telemetry

 The following telemetry data is supported: